Anti-Semitism claims hound U.K.'s Labour party despite rising popularity

-Steve has voted for Britain's Labour Party in every election since he came of age, he also campaigned for them many times and helped run his local party branch.
+Take Steve, who voted for Labour in every election since coming of age, campaigned for them many times and helped run his local branch.

 Still, the 45-year-old psychologist says his hand hesitated over the ballot as he got ready to vote in the last election in June.